 /Users/username/Library/Caches

-4. Trash the content of these folders and then empty the trash.
+4. Delete the contents of these folders and then empty the trash.

-9. Run JDiskReport to review files / folders taking space, and delete them as needed.
+9. Run JDiskReport to review files and folders occupying space; delete them as needed.

-1. Power off the MAC.
-Hold down the command and s keys simultaneously.
-Whilst they are held, press the power button to turn the mac on.
+1. Power off the Mac.
+Hold down the Command and S keys simultaneously.
+While they are held, press the power button to turn the Mac on.

 2. Once booted into single user mode, type each of these commands below and press the enter key after each command.